hangfire-postgres/Hangfire.PostgreSql/README.md

 app.UseHangfireDashboard();
 ```

 And...
 That's it.
 You are ready to go.
-Also there exists sample application [here](https://github.com/hangfire-postgres/Hangfire.PostgreSql/releases/download/1.4.8.1/aspnetcore_hangfire_sample.zip).

 If you encounter any issues/bugs or have idea of a feature regarding Hangfire.Postgresql, [create us an issue](https://github.com/hangfire-postgres/Hangfire.PostgreSql/issues/new).
 Thanks!